Afifah48/DigitalTwin-AI/README.md

 * Motion
 * Google GenAI package

-The project runs the Vite development server on port `3000`.
+The production dashboard is served alongside the FastAPI backend from the Vercel container deployment.

 ---